mar4k/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  Line 69.
+Function inside a function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
+The context of the returned random value from 1 to 6.
 What could change?
+There could be a counter that would tell how many times dan or zoe have rolled, or what the sum of their roll value are.
 c.
 What is the lexical scope of `newRoll`?
+The PersonalDice function.

 ### Task 3 - Stretch Goals